 District Partner 2007, 2015-2017

-Oakland Unified School District (OUSD) serves 37,000 students in the Bay Area, of which 73% qualify for free and reduced price lunch, and 30% are English Learners.
-In 2014 OUSD adopted Pathway to Excellence 2015-2020, a new strategic plan which emphasizes building effective talent (i.e. teachers and leaders), district accountability, and quality community schools.
+Oakland Unified School District (OUSD) serves 37,000 students in the Bay Area, of which 73% qualify for free and reduced price lunch, and 30% are English language learners.
+In 2014 OUSD adopted Pathway to Excellence 2015-2020, a new strategic plan which emphasizes building effective talent (i.e., teachers and leaders), district accountability, and quality community schools.
 OUSD will pursue these goals under California’s new Local Control Funding Formula, which grants districts greater flexibility and some new resources to meet the needs of targeted students.